Chancoin-core/tama-bot/README.md

 # RENGEBOT

 # Framework todo
  - auto-load and compile templates
+ - add subcommands
+ - add wrapper for message?
+Is that a smell?
  - Commands can override their db namespaces
 # Feature Wishlist

 # TODO
+* Subtract burned coins from `block supply` command
 * Register user
 * Email verification for user registration
 * Use arrow methods where possible to clean up